 It is possible to create a website without any technical knowledge, thanks to the many tools and resources available that make the process relatively easy.

-Website builders and content management systems (CMSs) such as WordPress offer drag-and-drop interfaces and pre-designed templates that allow you to create a website without having to write any code.
+Website builders and content management systems (CMSs) such as WordPress offer point-and-click interfaces and pre-designed templates that allow you to create a website without having to write any code.

 However, having some technical knowledge can be helpful in certain situations.